Bob Costas: Love of baseball

 Costas is a devoted baseball fan.
 He's been suggested as a potential commissioner and wrote Fair Ball: A Fan's Case for Baseball in 2000.
 For his 40th birthday, then Oakland Athletics manager Tony La Russa allowed Costas to manage the club during a spring training game.
 The first time Costas visited baseball legend Stan Musial's St. Louis eatery, he left a $3.31 tip on a ten dollar tab in homage to Musial's lifetime batting average (.331).
 Costas delivered the eulogy at Mickey Mantle's funeral.
 In eulogizing Mantle, Costas described the baseball legend as "a fragile hero to whom we had an emotional attachment so strong and lasting that it defied logic".
 Costas has even carried a 1958 Mickey Mantle baseball card in his wallet.
 Costas also delivered the eulogy for Musial after his death in early 2013.

 Costas was outspoken about his disdain for Major League Baseball instituting a playoff wild card.
 Costas believed it diminishes the significance and drama of winning a divisional championship.
 He prefers a system in which winning the wild card puts a team at some sort of disadvantage, as opposed to an equal level with teams who outplayed them over a 162-game season.
 Or, as explained in his book Fair Ball, have only the three division winners in each league go to the postseason, with the team with the best record receiving a bye to the League Championship Series.
 Once, on the air on HBO's Inside the NFL, he mentioned that the NFL regular season counted for something, but baseball's was beginning to lose significance.
 With the advent of the second wild card, Costas has said he feels the format has improved, since there is now a greater premium placed on finishing first.
 He has suggested a further tweak: Make the wild card round a best two of three, instead of a single game, with all three games, if necessary, on the homefield of the wild card of the better record.
+This wild card format would eventually be instituted into the postseason starting with the 2022 season.

 He also has disdained the Designated Hitter rule, saying baseball would be a better game without it.

 Costas serves as a member of the advisory board of the Baseball Assistance Team, a 501(c)(3) non-profit organization dedicated to helping former Major League, Minor League, and Negro league players through financial and medical difficulties.